Redocly/redocly-cli/docs/resources/rules/assertions.md

 - be between 20 and 60 characters
 - not end with a _full stop_.

-The following shows how to write that configuration:
+The following example shows how to configure those assertions:

 ```yaml
 lint: